FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-01.md

    * In order to better fit the relative width goal, the interval doubling and halving is done differently.
    * For example, the middle of 2 and 8 is 4, not 5.
-2. Optimistic maximum rate.
-   * The increased rate is never higher than the maximum rate.
-   * Upper bound at that rate is always considered valid.
-3. Pessimistic minimum rate.
-   * The decreased rate is never lower than the minimum rate.
-   * If a lower bound at that rate is invalid, a phase stops refining the interval further (until it gets re-measured).
-4. Conservative interval updates.
-   * Measurements above the current upper bound never update a valid upper bound, even if drop ratio is low.
-   * Measurements below the current lower bound always update any lower bound if drop ratio is high.
-5. Ensure sufficient interval width.
-   * Narrow intervals make external search take more time to find a valid bound.
-   * If the new transmit increased or decreased rate would result in width less than the current goal, increase/decrease more.
-   * This can happen if the measurement for the other interval makes the current interval too narrow.
-   * Similarly, take care the measurements in the initial phase create wide enough interval.
-6. Timeout for bad cases.
+2. Timeout for bad cases.
    * The worst case for MLRsearch is when each phase converges to intervals way different than the results of the previous phase.
    * Rather than suffer total search time several times larger than pure binary search, the implemented tests fail themselves when the search takes too long (given by argument *timeout*).
-7. Pessimistic external search.
-   * Valid bound becoming invalid on re-measurement with higher duration is frequently a sign of SUT behaving in non-deterministic way (from blackbox point of view).
-If the final width interval goal is too narrow compared to width of rate region where SUT is non-deterministic, it is quite likely that there will be multiple invalid bounds before the external search finds a valid one.
-   * In this case, external search can be sped up by increasing interval width more rapidly.
-As only powers of two ensure the subsequent internal search will not result in needlessly narrow interval, a parameter *doublings* is introduced to control the pessimism of external search.
-     For example three doublings result in interval width being multiplied by eight in each external search iteration.
+3. Intended count.
+   * The number of packets to send during the trial should be just duration times intended load.
+     * Times a coefficient, if loss is calculated from a different metric.
+   * But in practice that does not work.
+     * It could result in a fractional number of packets,
+     * so it has to be rounded in a way Traffic generator choses,
+     * which may depend on the number of traffic flows and traffic generator worker threads.
+4. Attempted count.
+As the real number of intended packets is not known exactly, most of the time the computation uses the number of packets traffic generator reports as sent.
+5. Duration stretching.
+   * In some cases, traffic generator may get overloaded, causing it to take significantly longer (than duration) to send all packets.
+   * The implementation uses an explicit stop,
+     * causing lower attempted count in those cases.
+   * The implementation tolerates some small difference between attempted count and intended count.
+     * 10 microseconds worth of traffic is sufficient for our tests.
+   * If the difference is higher, the unsent packets are counted as lost.
+     * This forces the search to avoid the regios of high duration stretching.
+     * The final bounds describe the performance of not just SUT, but of the whole system, including the traffic generator.
+6. For result processing, we use lower bounds and ignore upper bounds.

 ### FD.io CSIT Input Parameters

-1. **maximum_transmit_rate** - Typical values: 2 * 14.88 Mpps for 64B
+1. **max_rate** - Typical values: 2 * 14.88 Mpps for 64B
    10GE link rate, 2 * 18.75 Mpps for 64B 40GE NIC (specific model).
-2. **minimum_transmit_rate** - Value: 2 * 10 kpps (traffic generator
+2. **min_rate** - Value: 2 * 9001 pps (we reserve 9000 pps
-   limitation).
+   for latency measurements).
-3. **final_trial_duration** - Value: 30 seconds.
+3. **final_trial_duration** - Value: 30.0 seconds.
-4. **initial_trial_duration** - Value: 1 second.
+4. **initial_trial_duration** - Value: 1.0 second.
 5. **final_relative_width** - Value: 0.005 (0.5%).
-6. **packet_loss_ratio** - Value: 0.005 (0.5%).
+6. **packet_loss_ratios** - Value: [0.0, 0.005] (0.0% for NDR, 0.5% for PDR).
 7. **number_of_intermediate_phases** - Value: 2.
    The value has been chosen based on limited experimentation to date.
    More experimentation needed to arrive to clearer guidelines.
 8. **timeout** - Limit for the overall search duration (for one search).
    If MLRsearch oversteps this limit, it immediatelly declares the test failed, to avoid wasting even more time on a misbehaving SUT.
-   Value: 600 (seconds).
+   Value: 600.0 (seconds).
-9. **doublings** - Number of dublings when computing new interval width in external search.
+9. **expansion_coefficient** - Width multiplier for external search.
-   Value: 2 (interval width is quadroupled).
+   Value: 4.0 (interval width is quadroupled).
-   Value of 1 is best for well-behaved SUTs, but value of 2 has been found to decrease overall search time for worse-behaved SUT configurations, contributing more to the overall set of different SUT configurations tested.
+   Value of 2.0 is best for well-behaved SUTs, but value of 4.0 has been found to decrease overall search time for worse-behaved SUT configurations, contributing more to the overall set of different SUT configurations tested.

+%%%% I AM HERE. %%%%

 ## Example MLRsearch Run